 While the NIFTI format can always accommodate the jip convention, the reverse is not always true.
-Although the jip display software will properly reflect the coordinates of NIFTI file in terms of mapping coordinates onto voxels, but it is important to realize that reading a NIFTI file and writing another file (either NIFTI or some other format) through jip can change the convention of the new file under some circumstance.
+Although the jip display software will properly reflect the coordinates of NIFTI file in terms of mapping coordinates onto voxels, it is important to realize that reading a NIFTI file and writing another file (either NIFTI or some other format) through jip can change the convention of the new file under some circumstance.
 Namely, jip does not provide for (x y z) coordinate systems that are rotated with respect to the corresponding (i j k) voxels by other than 180 degree rotations.
 If data are registered through jip software, this won't be an issue, as the output will be NIFTI compatible.
-If there is any doubt about voxels and coordinates, 1) the jip display tool show both voxels and coordinates, and 2) the jip data file header is a simple ASCII file, so the origin, direction, and resolution can be found there.
+If there is any doubt about voxels and coordinates, 1) the jip display tool shows both voxels and coordinates, and 2) the jip can write files using a simple ASCII header, so the origin, direction, and resolution can be found there.

 - The display program will correctly indicate coordinates for any NIFTI file.

 - Data sets that are run through "jip" to create new files will always have coordinates that either are parallel or anti-parallel to the respective voxel indices.